Horaga/Data/README.md

 # Data
-Data science projects and study
+Here i'll do projects on data science and case study.